 He was born in Lisbon in 1977 and he finished his youth career with C.F.
 Os Belenenses, for whom he also went to make one of his only two appearances in Primeira Liga.
-He played in the right back position and he had a 15 year long playing career where he alternated between second and third divisions.
+He played in the right-back position and he had a 15-year long playing career where he alternated between second and third divisions.
 In 2005, he made a switch to G.D.
-Estoril Praia for whom he played for next 6 year which his longest stint with any club and he made 109 appearances from them, scoring 2 goals taking his total appearances to 240 and 4 goals that he scored throughout his professional playing career.
+Estoril Praia for whom he played for the next 6 years which was his longest stint with any club and he made 109 appearances from them, scoring 2 goals taking his total appearances to 240 and 4 goals that he scored throughout his professional playing career.

 He retired at the age of 34 but he stayed a part of Estoril, immediately being appointed as Director of Football.
-This acknowledged his interest in management, his hard working nature, the respect he commanded from the players and staff and it was fuelled by the fact that he always wanted to be part of the training sessions in the later part of his playing career.
+This acknowledged his interest in management, his hard-working nature, the respect he commanded from the players and staff and it was fuelled by the fact that he always wanted to be part of the training sessions in the latter part of his playing career.
 But soon after becoming Director of Football, it was a new role for him, the club had a poor start and the then manager Vinicius Eutropio was sacked and Marco was appointed the coach for the rest of the season.
-At that point of time Estroli was languishing at 10th position in the second division.
+At that point of time, Estroli was languishing at 10th position in the second division.
 Not much was expected from Marco except that he would steady the ship for some time, he started with a defeat, but after that he only lost the next 3 out of the 24 matches the team played, incredibly finishing first by a margin of 5 points.
-Next season when the expectation was to not get relegated, he achieved the club’s second highest position of 5th, one above Sporting, which is one of the big 3 clubs of Portugal.
-The subsequent season, he improved the position by finishing 4th , with all the major clubs In Portugal found themselves scrambling around to get their hands on the most exciting Portuguese talent of recent times.
+Next season when the expectation was to not get relegated, he achieved the club’s second-highest position of 5th, one above Sporting, which is one of the big 3 clubs of Portugal.
+In the subsequent season, he improved the position by finishing 4th, with all the major clubs in Portugal found themselves scrambling around to get their hands on the most exciting Portuguese talent of recent times.

-He moved to Sporting on a 4 year deal, and started developing a reputation to build a side which would play attractive football on a tight budget.
-Sporting had seen a bit of a slowdown at that time, they had only won the League twice in last 32 seasons.
-They went on to become a solid team, but were not able to win the league.
+He moved to Sporting on a 4-year deal and started developing a reputation to build a side which would play attractive football on a tight budget.
+Sporting had seen a bit of a slowdown at that time, they had only won the League twice in the last 32 seasons.
+They went on to become a solid team but were not able to win the league.
 However they went on to win their first silverware in 7 years when they won Taca de Portugal.
 The whole club was ecstatic, especially considering the retaliation they showed when they were trailing 2-0, down to 10 men, with 5 minutes remaining when scored twice and went on to win on penalties.

 A brief hiatus later, he was again looking for opportunities, and when Hull sacked their manager Mike Phelan, they were sure to go down and no manager was ready to take the vacant position, except Marco Silva.
 He took over Hull when the club was in a precarious position and after his appointment, immediately their performances improved.
 Despite the precarious position the club was in, they played an attacking brand of football.
 However, even though Silva has built a reputation for over-achievement in his every objective till date, he fell short of his most unlikeliest achievement till now- improving Hull’s position from bottom to just one short of safety.
 In the end Hull went down, but not Marco Silva, as he got offered his latest job, Watford.

-- Pace and Width :- After breaking the teams attack with their defence and pressing, Marco plays with players who can offer pace at the wide areas , Richarlison has been the perfect example of the philosophy that Marco is trying to implement, the ball is swiftly passed in the wide areas , and then carried forward at pace.
-They understand that it not always possible to go direct, hence the whole teams moves forward, with all the attacking players taking up dangerous positions to provide options, one of the holding midfielders join forward in attack, with providing an option to recycle the ball if the counter is broken.
+- Pace and Width:- After breaking the team’s attack with their defence and pressing, Marco plays with players who can offer pace at the wide areas, Richarlison has been the perfect example of the philosophy that Marco is trying to implement, the ball is swiftly passed in the wide areas, and then carried forward at pace.
+They understand that it is not always possible to go direct, hence the whole team moves forward, with all the attacking players taking up dangerous positions to provide options, one of the holding midfielders joins forward in the attack, with providing an option to recycle the ball if the counter is broken.

-One of the usual formation used by Marco Silva for Watford this season, 4-3-3 with Cleverly playing in the right of the midfield , going up in the area behind the striker, when the team is moving fast to counter and plays an important part in helping the ball move from one side to another.
+One of the usual formations used by Marco Silva for Watford this season, 4-3-3 with Cleverly playing in the right of the midfield, going up in the area behind the striker, when the team is moving fast to counter and plays an important part in helping the ball move from one side to another.

 Made using TacticalPad